FabianSchlueter/Udacity-Data-Engineering-with-AWS-Course-3-Spark-and-Data-Lakes/README.md

 ### Project Summary
 As a data engineer on the STEDI Step Trainer team, you'll need to extract the data produced by the STEDI Step Trainer sensors and the mobile app, and curate them into a data lakehouse solution on AWS so that Data Scientists can train the learning model.

+### Project Data
+The project data is available here: <https://github.com/udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/tree/main/project/starter>
+In this project this data must be initially uploaded to AWS S3.